Samsung Takes Galaxy Security to the Next Level by Extending Updates

 Galaxy products launched since 2019, including the Z, S, Note, A, XCover and Tab series, will now receive at least four years of security updates

 Samsung Electronics announced today Galaxy devices will now receive regular security updates for a minimum of four years after the initial phone release.
-By extending support for security updates delivered on a monthly or quarterly basis1, Samsung is giving users peace of mind knowing their data is protected for as long as they use their Galaxy device.
+By extending support for security updates delivered on a monthly, quarterly or biannual basis1, Samsung is giving users peace of mind knowing their data is protected for as long as they use their Galaxy device.

 Leading the Way in Mobile Security